mibopenscience/mibopenscience.github.io/uvcollections/_c01toolbox/nondigitalarchiving.md

 permalink: nondigitalarchiving
 ---

-#### Non-digital archiving.
-Upon completion of your study hard copy research data and paper documentation such as CRF's and informed consents should be archived properly for an appropriate period of time.
+#### Upon completion of your study hard copy research data and paper documentation such as CRF's and informed consents should be archived properly for an appropriate period of time.

 ---